 What Are NFA / Class 3 / Title 2 Weapons?

 The National Firearms Act of 1934 regulates certain items and types of weapons.
 This law was clarified and adjusted in subsequent legislation as well.
-Currently silencers/suppressors, short barrel rifles & shotguns, and fully automatic firearms can only be owned by a private citizen if that individual pays a “tax stamp” to the ATF of $200, undergoes a Federal background check (which generally takes 9 to 12 months to complete per item) and obtains the permission of the chief local law enforcement officer.
+Currently silencers/suppressors, short barrel rifles & shotguns, and fully automatic firearms can only be owned by a private citizen if that individual pays a “tax stamp” to the ATF of $200, undergoes a Federal background check, and waits for paperwork to be processed (which generally takes 9 to 12 months to complete per item) and notifies the chief local law enforcement officer.
 When someone goes to this effort that item is registered to them in a database maintained by the federal government.

-There are several proposed bills currently which would remove silencers/suppressors from the NFA controlled items list effectively deregulating them so as to make them obtainable under the same standard background check (NICS) as traditional firearms.
+There are several proposed bills currently which would remove silencers/suppressors from the NFA controlled items list effectively deregulating them so as to make them obtainable under the same standard background check (NICS) as traditional firearms or with no background check at all depending on the proposal.

 Some states have laws against NFA controlled items even when the gun owner has gone through the ATF fee, background check, etc.